Stax

 What is LinkedIn's character limit?

 LinkedIn posts have a 3,000 character limit.
-The tool tracks your character count live and warns you when you're over the limit.
+The tool tracks your character count live and warns you when you are over the limit.
+For articles published on LinkedIn, the limit is much higher (around 125,000 characters).
+Most high-performing posts use 800–1,500 characters — enough to tell a full story without losing readers.

 What is the 'see more' preview?